pkErbynn/js-masterclass/note.md

             - Based on the idea of writing software by combining many **pure functions**, avoiding **side effects** and avoiding **mutating** data
             - Side effects: means, modification of any data **outside of function**
             - **Pure functions**: functions **without side effects**.
-                - does not modify/mutate any external variables, only local
+                - does not modify/mutate/manipulate any external variables, only locals
-                - does not depend on any external variables
+                - does not depend on any external variables outside its scope, only locals
+                - all data dependancies (ie. initial data) should be passed as param, in order not to modify data outside its scope
+                - mostly **returns a new data**/instance/object
                 - **given same input, always returns same output**
             - **Immutability**: original data (state) is **never** modified.
                 - Instead, the data is **copied** and **the copy is mutated and returned**.
                 - makes it easier to track the flow/state of the data throughout the application...make code **less buggie**
+            - **Immutable object**
+                - `Object.freeze()` to freeze object making its immutable
+                - ie, prevents adding new properties...but property values can be modified
+        - Functional programming
+            - uses **more of Pure functions**
+            - uses **less Impure funtions**
+                - **not only** modifying original data but also creating console logs
+                - impure functions are kept at the end of the chain for outputs

     - **Functional** programming and **declarative Syntax** techniques
         - Try avoid data mutations
         - use built-in methods that doesn't produce side effects
         - use data transformation methods like .map(), .filter() and .reduce()
         - use array and object destructuring
         - use the spread operator
         - use ternary operator
         - use template literals
-- Misc
-    - `Object.freeze()` to freeze object making its properties immutable

 ## NB
 - Enable strict mode in JS to write secure code
 - Emojis are 2-character long not 1-character
 - array[i] means the value
-- object[i] means property / value
+- object[i] means property or value

 ### Resources
 - Leaflet